• Skip to primary navigation

 Therefore, though someone may be dealing with Alzheimer’s it does not mean that they no longer exist.
 You may begin to see some of their old ways begin to die, but they themselves are still alive.
 They still have many emotions, experiences, and have a personality, but now just have a roadblock sometimes.
 As a caregiver or family member of someone with any forms of dementia or Alzheimer’s you must continue to treat the person as the human that they are.
 Spend time with them, though you may need a little more patience.
 Have normal conversations with them.
 Share your life with them.
 Do not halt their life by diminishing their value.

 Caring for a loved one with dementia can be challenging.
 The Superior Aging Care team is here to help each step of the way.
-To learn how our home care services can provide a much needed break for family caregivers while ensuring loved ones receive the care and attention they need each day, give us a call at (949) 687-2112 or reach out to us online.
+To learn how our care management services can aid family caregivers in finding the care and assistance their loved one needs, give us a call at (949) 566-1871 or reach out to us online.